adrianolszewski/model-based-testing-hypotheses/README.md

           Coef   S.E.
 Wald Z Pr(>|Z|)
  ind=arm2 9.1781 1.7356 5.29   <0.0001
 ```

+And sometimes it does not work at all and then you cannot proceed with this model.
+Try OLS with ranked response `lm(rank(y) ~ predictor)` instead.
+Should work and be consistent with Mann-Whitney (-Wilcoxon).

 ----

 ## You said that that different method of testing (Wald's, Rao's, Wilk's LRT) may yield a bit different results?